Skip to main content

 Special flags

-• --codon: Use to set the partition format to codon model.
-Available for the segul align concat and segul align filter (if you choose to concatenate the result).
+• --codon: This is used to set the partition format to the codon model.
+It is available for the segul align concat and segul align filter (if you choose to concatenate the result).

-• --concat: If is set, the app will concatenate filtered alignments in lieu to copying the files.
-Available for the segul align filter.
+• --concat: If this option is set, the app will concatenate filtered alignments instead of copying the files.
+It is available for the segul align filter.

 • --sort: To sort the sequences based on their IDs in alphabetical order.
 Available for the segul align convert.

-• --show-table: To show supported NCBI translation table.
+• --show-table: To show the supported NCBI translation table.
 Only available to the segul sequence translate.

 • --map: Map sequence distribution across a collection of alignments.
 Only available for the segul sequence id.

-• --dry-run: To check if the app can parse the input IDs correctly.
+• --dry-run: To check if the app can correctly parse input IDs.
 Only available for the segul sequence rename.

 • -V or --version: To display the app version information.